 Making course requests

 1. First-Year Seminar Requests.
-You should choose 10 seminars you are interested in taking.
+You should choose 8 seminars you are interested in taking.
 The First-Year Seminar is a full credit course which counts toward the 31 courses required for graduation.
-Seminar requests are not ranked.
 Students in the Honor Scholar program do not need to complete seminar requests.Their seminars are already assigned.

 2. Course Requests.
 The courses listed in Courses for First-Year Students are all appropriate for first-year students, though some do require prior study in the field.
 You should pick 10-15 courses you are interested in taking.
 From these requests we'll add two more courses to your schedule.

 3. Academic Interests.
 Use this form to tell us more about what you are interested in.
 Academic Interests are especially useful for explaining your course requests.
 Here are some common situations we encounter:

-Pre-Med and Health Care Interests: The courses in biology, chemistry, biochemistry, physics and math that are commonly required for these fields are in high demand, so you need to list three or four of them among your top choices.
+Health Professions Interests: The courses in biology, chemistry, biochemistry, physics and math that are commonly required for these fields are in high demand, so you need to list three or four of them among your top choices.
 But you don't want to be taking all math and science courses your first semester.
-If you indicate in your Academic Interests that you are interested in health care professions or a science major, then we'll know to put you in at least one and no more than two of these courses.
+If you indicate in your Academic Interests that you are interested in a health profession or a science major, then we'll know to put you in at least one and no more than two of these courses.

 - AP scores.
 You probably will not know the results of your AP exams when you complete the course requests.
 In most cases you don't need to worry much about this.
 When we receive the AP scores in July we'll check your schedule to make sure you are not enrolled in a course that you will be getting credit for through the AP exam.
 In the case of the Calculus A/B and B/C exams, your test score may qualify you for placement in a higher level calculus class.
 If you definitely want to take a calculus course but are not sure where your AP scores will place you, just include MATH 151, MATH 152 and MATH 251 on your course requests.
 We'll put you in the right level when the AP scores come in.
 Be sure to say on your Academic Interests that you do want to take a calculus course.